seven-seas-solutions/metabase-containerized/README.md

 - Docker: Licensed under the Apache License 2.0.

 This Project's Code: Licensed under the MIT License.
 For more details, see the LICENSE file in this repository.

+### Additional Resources

+For more information on how to use Metabase, visit the official Metabase YouTube channel: https://www.youtube.com/@metabasedata/videos